 Arnold says that Valdemar - around 1207 - attacked Count Henry of Schwerin and his brother Count Guncelin and ravaged their country because of a trivial matter: "The king also had a feud with Count Guncelin of Zverin and his brother Henrik, who had offended him by expelling Johannes with the byname of Gans of the land and violently taking possession of his castle Grabove.
 For he sent out an army under Albert, which he had appointed to count of the Nordalbingien (The land north of the river Elb), first destroying their castle Boyceneburg, and then irretrievably ravaged the whole country of Zverin."
 The Valdemar yearbook tells that again in 1214 Valdemar was on the war path in Schwerin as he captured and destroyed the fortress of Wotmund, and Count Gunzelin and Count Henrik of Schwerin had to take their land as a fief of the Danish king.

-The same Henry of Schwerin used his knowledge that Valdemar and his son, Valdemar the Young, were hunting on the island of Lyø to capture both Valdemar and his son - while sleeping in their beds - to irreparable harm to Denmark.
+But the same Henry of Schwerin had thereby became a mortal enemy of Denmark, and later when Valdemar the Victorious and his son, Valdemar the Young, were allegedly hunting on the island of Lyø without a proper armed escort in 1223, he took both Valdemar and his son prisoner - while they slept in their beds - to irreparable damage to Denmark.

 Valdemar the Victorious was a tall man who towered a head above many of his contemporaries.
 At the opening of the royal tombs in Ringsted Church in 1858 his bones were measured and one could conclude that he had been 184 cm tall.